Coherent Audio-Visual Editing via Conditional Audio Generation Following Video Edits: Experiments

 \subsection{Setup}

-We evaluated several methods representing two main approaches to audio-visual editing: independent and sequential.
+We evaluated several methods representing three main approaches to audio-visual editing: independent, sequential, and joint.

 \paragraph{Independent approach.} In this approach, audio and video are edited separately.
-For audio editing, we employed SDEdit~\citep{meng2022sdedit} and ZETA~\citep{manor2024zero}, both adapted to use Stable Audio Open~\citep{evans2025stable}, a state-of-the-art audio generation model.
-For video editing, we used RAVE~\citep{kara2024rave}, which is based on Stable Diffusion 1.5~\citep{rombach2022high}, and VACE~\citep{jiang2025vace}, which utilizes the latest video generation model, Wan 2.1~\citep{wan2025wan}.
-Among the various editing tasks supported by VACE, we used the ``structure transfer" in our experiments.
-To control the structure preservation in SDEdit and ZETA, we varied the intermediate timestep to inject the source audio information.
+For audio editing, we employed SDEdit~\cite{meng2022sdedit} and ZETA~\cite{manor2024zero}, both adapted to work with Stable Audio Open~\cite{evans2025stable}, a state-of-the-art audio generation model.
+For video editing, we used RAVE~\cite{kara2024rave}, which is based on Stable Diffusion 1.5~\cite{rombach2022high}, and VACE~\cite{jiang2025vace}, which utilizes the latest video generation model, Wan 2.1~\cite{wan2025wan}.
+Among the various editing tasks supported by VACE, we used the ``structure transfer" setting.
+To control the structure preservation in SDEdit and ZETA, we varied the intermediate timestep at which we inject the source audio information.

 \paragraph{Sequential approach.} In this approach, audio and video are edited in sequence.
-Our proposed method belongs to this category: we apply it to videos processed by RAVE and VACE and report the results (RAVE/VACE $\rightarrow$ Ours).
-We varied the value of $l_\mathrm{max}$ in Eq.\ref{eq:l} to control the structure preservation.
+Our proposed method belongs to this category: we apply it to videos processed by RAVE and VACE (RAVE/VACE $\rightarrow$ Ours).
 We also evaluated our method with fully masked acoustic features, which completely remove source audio information from conditioning.
 This setting corresponds to applying a naive video-to-audio model to the edited videos (RAVE/VACE $\rightarrow$ V2A).

+\paragraph{Joint approach.} In this approach, audio and video are edited jointly.
+We chose AvED~\cite{lin2025zero} as the state-of-the-art baseline.
+We controlled the structure preservation by varying the guidance scale used in the score distillation.